 12 Mar How to Clean Your Home’s Sidings

 There are several types of sidings you will find on homes such as vinyl, wood, and stucco; vinyl being the most popular because there is almost no maintenance.
-For the most part, the methods of cleaning your sidings could be used on most siding material.
+For the most part, the methods of cleaning your sidings could be used on most materials.
 There are a few steps to take before starting the cleaning process and several different solutions that could be mixed for cleaning based on the needs and material.
 If your sidings are made of stucco, it is best to hire a professional to clean them because of the risk of water damage in the seams.

 Before you start cleaning your sidings, check to see if there is any damage.
 If you find any damaged areas, repair or replace them so cleaning doesn’t cause any further damage.
-Do not use undiluted bleach, organic solvents, furniture polish, steel wool, or abrasive scrubbers to clean your sidings.
-It is okay to use a cloth or a soft scrub brush.
+Do not use undiluted bleach, organic solvents, furniture polish, steel wool, or abrasive scrubbers to clean your sidings, however it is okay to use a cloth or a soft scrub brush.
 Once you decide on what type of cleaning solution to use, clean a small area that isn’t noticeable and wait 24-48 hours to make sure it doesn’t damage the surface.

 There are several solutions that could be mixed to clean your sidings.
 If you choose to pressure wash your sidings, spray the solution before you start to pressure wash and clean from top to bottom to prevent dirt from dripping and streaking the clean areas.
 Also, use limited amounts of pressure to prevent damage.
 Be sure to check with the manufacturer of your sidings because some materials used in sidings are not recommended for pressure washing such as wood because of potential damage.
 If you are washing your siding by hand, immediately rinse after scrubbing.